-It is the policy of the West Virginia University Hospitals Echocardiography Education Program to follow the steps outlined below, and provide three options to our students in the event that pregnancy should occur during the twelve (12) month program.
+It is the policy of the West Virginia University Hospitals Echocardiography Education Program to follow the steps outlined below and provide three options to our students in the event that pregnancy should occur during the twelve (12) month program.

-- 1. Upon medical verification of her pregnant condition, disclosure of the said condition to program officials is the student's responsibility and is to be initiated voluntarily.
-Students have the right to refuse disclosure of medical information; however, in the event that a student chooses not to disclose information regarding pregnancy, the student is acknowledging that they are assuming all responsibility for their condition and the potential complications that may arise. - 2.
-Upon notification by the student that a pregnant condition exists, the Education Coordinator will contact the Radiation Safety Officer to assess the student's likeliness of radiation exposure as well as the risks associated with radiation exposure to the fetus.
-Students working in ultrasound are not exposed to radiation producing equipment, however if the student or Radiation Safety Officer wishes a film badge will be issued to be worn at the level of the pelvis to monitor any possible fetal dose encountered while working in the Department of Radiology. - 3.
-Upon medical verification that a pregnancy exists, and after consultation with the Radiation Safety Officer, the Education Coordinator will offer three options to the student.
+1. Upon medical verification of her pregnancy, disclosure of the said condition to program officials is the student's responsibility and is to be initiated voluntarily.
+Students have the right to refuse disclosure of medical information; however, in the event that a student chooses not to disclose information regarding pregnancy, the student is acknowledging that they are assuming all responsibility for their condition and the potential complications that may arise.

+2. Upon notification by the student that a pregnant condition exists, the Education Coordinator will contact the Radiation Safety Officer to assess the student's likeliness of radiation exposure as well as the risks associated with radiation exposure to the fetus.
+Students working in ultrasound are not exposed to radiation producing equipment, however if the student or Radiation Safety Officer wishes a film badge will be issued to be worn at the level of the pelvis to monitor any possible fetal dose encountered while working in the Department of Radiology.

+3. Upon medical verification that a pregnancy exists, and after consultation with the Radiation Safety Officer, the Education Coordinator will offer three options to the student.

-Option #1 - Choose Not to Disclose Information Regarding Pregnant Condition
+Option #1 - Choose Not to Disclose Information Regarding Pregnant Condition a.
+Upon accepting this option and leaving the Program, she must notify the Education Coordinator immediately.